flytbase/apidoc/source/includes/telemetry/get_local_position.md

 This API subscribes/polls linear position, velocity data in NED frame.
 Check API usage section below before using API.

-### API usage information:

-* This API provides linear position and linear velocity.
-* Data returned is in NED frame.
-* Be careful when using z data obtained into takeoff or position setpoint APIs.
-These API's may expect z values relative to ground.
-But the current local position that you get has negative z values for position above ground.

 ### Parameters:

     Following parameters are applicable for onboard cpp and python scripts.
 Scroll down for their counterparts in RESTful, Websocket, ROS.
 However the description of these parameters applies to all platforms.